Every Breath You Take: Origins and songwriting

+Recording

 The demo of the song was recorded in an eight-track suite in North London's Utopia studios and featured Sting singing over a Hammond organ.
 A few months later, he presented the song to the other band members when they reconvened at George Martin's AIR Studios in Montserrat to work on the Synchronicity album.
 The band initially tried the song in a variety of different styles and arrangements, such as reggae.

-While recording, guitarist Andy Summers came up with a guitar part inspired by Béla Bartók that would later become a trademark lick, and played it straight through in one take.
-He was asked to put guitar onto a simple backing track of bass, drums, and a single vocal, with Sting offering no directive beyond "make it your own".
+While recording, guitarist Andy Summers came up with a guitar part inspired by the Hungarian composer Béla Bartók that would later become a trademark lick, and played it straight through in one take.
+He was asked to put guitar onto a simple backing track of bass guitar, drums, and a single vocal, with Sting offering no directive beyond "make it your own".
 Summers remembered:

 The recording process was fraught with difficulties as personal tensions between the band members, particularly Sting and drummer Stewart Copeland, came to the fore.
 Producer Hugh Padgham claimed that by the time of the recording sessions, Sting and Copeland "hated each other", with verbal and physical fights in the studio common.
 The tensions almost led to the recording sessions being cancelled until a meeting involving the band and the group's manager, Miles Copeland (Stewart's brother), resulted in an agreement to continue.

-The drum track was largely created through separate overdubs of each percussive instrument, with the kick drum coming from the sample-based Oberheim DMX drum machine while the main backbeat was created by simultaneously playing a snare and a gong drum.
+The drum track was largely created through separate overdubs of each percussive instrument, with the kick drum coming from the box for the Oberheim DMX drum machine while the main backbeat was created by simultaneously playing a snare and a Tama gong drum.
 To give the song more liveliness, Padgham asked Copeland to record his drum part in the studio's dining room in order to achieve some "special sound effects".
 The room, however, was so hot that Copeland's drum sticks had to be taped to his hands to avoid slippage.

-A piano accompaniment consisting of individual notes was added to complete the song's bridge.
-Padgham remembers that the band and he had "agonized over that part for a long time". with Sting "fiddling around on the piano, banging away on the same note".
-Padgham recalled a one-note guitar solo and its hypnotic effect in previous work with XTC, and suggested using a similar single-note piano accompaniment - concluding that the one-note line was "kind of his idea in the end".
-In a 1984 interview Padgham remembered Sting coming into the studio with a couple of one-note piano lines for the song - instead implying that they were Sting's ideas and not his.
+Some piano accompaniment of a single repeating note was added to complete the song's bridge.
+Padgham remembered that the band had "agonized over that part for a long time" and that the song "never really had a proper bridge" in its demo form.
+He said that Sting entered the recording studio with a few piano ideas where he "bang[ed] away on the same note".
+Padgham expressed his approval of the piano part, having been reminded of a single note guitar solo from his work producing XTC and encouraged Sting to use the idea on "Every Breath You Take".

-Cash Box (incorrectly) described the song as "a subtley crafted minor key ballad" and commented on the effect of the "surprising, smokey smooth feel [of the vocal] above the band's patently insistent rhythmic drive."
+Cashbox described the song as "a subtly crafted minor key ballad" (although the song is actually in Ab major tuned to A=432 Hz) and commented on the effect of the "surprising, smokey smooth feel [of the vocal] above the band's patently insistent rhythmic drive."